lishilin63/CNN-Feature-Visualization/README.md

 1. **MNIST Feature**

-We created a basic 3-layers model for MNIST dataset, and visualized each layers' features.
+We created a basic 3-layers CNN for MNIST dataset, and visualized each layers' features.
+We can look at how that image activates the neurons of the first convolutional layer.
+We notice that each filter has learned differently to activate optimally for different features of the image.
+Also, as layer increases, the images which activate feature optimally will be less clear than previous layers'.
+In [52]:

 First Layer |
 :-------------------------:|